njericooper/My-Website/my-resume/Njeris-Resume.md

 ### UI / UX / MOBILE DEVELOPER, ST. JUDE, MEMPHIS TENNESSEE — 2018

 - Led development and testing for a new iteration of St.Jude's iOS mobile app
-- Was on a development team that launched a campaign in partnership with Twitch that raised $11 million its first year
+- Was on a development team that launched a campaign in partnership with Twitch that raised $11 million its first year.

-[def]: mailto:hello@njeri.codes